icYFTL/Community_D/README.md

     File with watermark have to be in "png" format and called "waterx.png'.
     This file have to place in "source" folder.

-* `Why this readme in english but script using russian?`
+* `Why this readme in english but script uses russian?`
     IDK XD;